Equity capital markets in Germany: regulatory overview

 Regulated market.
-The issuer must have existed as a business for at least three years and must have published its annual accounts under the applicable accounting principles (IFRS) for the previous three fiscal years.
-Exemptions can be granted by the stock exchange if it is in the issuer's and the investors' interest, for example, for startups.
+The issuer must have existed as a business for at least three years and must have published its annual accounts under the applicable accounting principles (see Question 12, Financial statements) for the previous three fiscal years.
+Exemptions can be granted by the stock exchange if it is in the issuer's and the investors' interest, for example, for start-ups.

 Regulated market.
 Admission to trading requires a free float of at least 25%.
-Exceptions exist for shares that are already listed on another stock exchange or if, in light of the volume and the existing free float, a due trading is guaranteed (as was the case in 2012 for the Talanx IPO).
-For an IPO it will suffice if the stock exchange is convinced that the threshold will be met shortly after the commencement of trading.
+Exceptions exist for shares that are already listed on another stock exchange or if, in light of the volume and the existing free float, a due trading is guaranteed (as was the case in 2013 for the Evonik IPO, and in 2014 for the Hella IPO).
+For an IPO, it will suffice if the stock exchange is convinced that the threshold will be met shortly after the commencement of trading.

 Open market.
-Issuers seeking a listing in the entry standard must have a free float of at least 10%.
-For an inclusion in the quotation board there are no requirements to comply with, except that an orderly trading must be ensured by having at least 30 initial shareholders.
+Issuers seeking a listing in the Entry Standard must have a free float of at least 10% with at least 30 shareholders.

 An IPO can be structured either as: